jdanekrh/amqv7-workshop/labs/75-security.md

 ### Permissions / Roles Lab 1

-This lab demonstrates how to setup a read-only user on A-MQ i.e. the user can only consumer from a given queue.
+This lab demonstrates how to setup a read-only user on AMQ i.e. the user can only consumer from a given queue.

 1. Create a new broker by executing the following command: